USTR Announces Exclusion Request Process for List 3 Imports from China

 USTR will periodically review and announce decisions on pending submissions.
 It will evaluate submissions on a case-by-case basis taking into consideration: (a) whether the product is identified with sufficient precision, (b) the stated rationale for the exclusion, and (c) whether an exclusion would undermine the government's objectives in connection with its Section 301 investigation.
 If an exclusion is granted, it will be effective as of September 24, 2018 and will remain in effect for one year following the publication of the exclusion determination.

-If you would like to obtain guidance on filing a submission or a response or discuss the submission process generally, please contact Varnum attorneys Dennis Devaney, Katie Roskam or Andrew Newton.
+If you would like to obtain guidance on filing a submission or a response or discuss the submission process generally, please contact Varnum attorney Katie Roskam.
 Varnum has significant experience in matters of international trade and was actively engaged in counseling clients through the earlier List 1 and List 2 submission processes.